slogemann1/aerozine/config-doc.md

     // generate a webpage before it is stopped, defaults to 10.
 This can be changed
     // for specific cases as well (see Dynamic Object section) "max_dynamic_gen_time": 10,
+    // The time (in seconds) in between caching data from dynamically generated content if
+    // enabled in the respective dynamic object configuration, defaults to 300 "cache_time": 300
     // This determines whether the program will panic on encountering errors while
     // loading the url tree, defaults to false.
 Further information can be
     // found under the Never Exit section below